cbonoz/homechain/README.md

 Demo flow:
 * Stat/web news about home/housing market
+* NFT platforms for real estate exist, but a problem is governance.
 * Create form flow having person upload proof of ownership of home
 * Create terms to allow others to deposit to it
 * Use react signature canvas to collect the user signature (checking against the deed) and uploading as an image file to the IPFS folder for the property.